Creating Your First Node

 Section titled “Writing your first node”Let’s open the peppy.json5 file of the node we just created and explore it together.

-schema_version: Always set to version 1 for the moment, it allows the daemon to identify the structure of the configuration filemanifest: Contains information about the node.
-Each node is identified by itsnameandtagprocess: Contains the execution commands for the nodeadd_cmd: Command run when the node is added to the Node stack (more on this later).
-This is typically the place where you want to run heavy operations like code compilation.start_cmd: Command run when a node instance is started
+peppy_schema: Identifies the structure of the configuration file.
+For node configs always set this to"node_v1"manifest: Contains information about the node.
+Each node is identified by itsnameandtagexecution: Contains the language and execution commands for the nodelanguage: The programming language used by the node (e.g."python","rust")build_cmd: Command run during the build phase of the node (e.g. viapeppy node build,peppy node add --build, or the combined shorthandspeppy node add -sb/-sr).
+This is typically the place where you want to run heavy operations like code compilation.run_cmd: Command run when a node instance is started

 interfaces: This is where the interfaces that communicate with the other nodes is defined